JoerenAguila/WEave-CAN_OOP/README.md

 **WEave CAN** is a Java-based inventory and order management system designed for Filipino artisans, particularly weavers.
 The system streamlines stock and order management while promoting cultural preservation and sustainable economic growth.
 By digitizing artisan operations, it helps honor indigenous materials and patterns, ensuring that Filipino weaving traditions are maintained and expanded.

 ### Key Features:
-- **Inventory Management** - Manage stock levels, materials, patterns, and product pricing efficiently.
+- **Inventory Management** - manage stock levels, materials, patterns, and product pricing efficiently.
-- **Order Processing** - Simplifies the process of creating customer orders, automatically updating stock, and tracking order statuses.
+- **Order Processing** - simplifies the process of creating customer orders, automatically updating stock, and tracking order statuses.
-- **Order Tracking** - View and track customer orders, including quantities and statuses with detailed insights.
+- **Order Tracking** - view and track customer orders, including quantities and statuses with detailed insights.
-- **Admin Panel** - Manage product restocking and pricing adjustments in a user-friendly admin panel.
+- **Admin Panel** - manage product restocking and pricing adjustments in a user-friendly admin panel.
-- **Reporting** - Generate reports on inventory and sales performance to aid decision-making.
+- **Reporting** - generate reports on inventory and sales performance to aid decision-making.

 ---